extremeshok/docker-nginx-pagespeed/README.md

 ## Features
 * Very small Docker image size
 * The logs of all the services are redirected to the output of the Docker container (visible with `docker logs -f <container name>`)
+* Custom implementation of nginx-ultimate-bad-bot-blocker with automatic updates
+*

 ## Usage
 Development / Testing